-A COVID-19 Working Mom's Survival Guide
+A Freelance Single Mom's Survival Guide

-When bedtime arrives, you'll spend 45 minutes taming a two-person, underage frat party in the bedroom next to yours, just in time to jack up your cortisol levels so that restful slumber is as unattainable as nipples that don't hang at half-staff after two cycles of breastfeeding.
+When bedtime arrives, you'll spend 45 minutes taming a two-person, underage frat party in the bedroom next to yours, just in time to jack up your cortisol levels so that restful slumber is as unattainable as nipples that don't hang at half-mast after two cycles of breastfeeding.

 Welcome to your new normal.